bhk/build/minion.md

 locations.
 In Minion, we use instance names, not output file locations, to refer to build products.

-Output files are organized under $(OUTDIR) and segregated by class name to avoid potential conflicts.
+Output files are organized under `$(OUTDIR)` and segregated by class name to avoid potential conflicts.  `OUTDIR` defaults to `.out/`; user Makefiles may assign it a different value.
 Classes inheriting from `Builder` generally only need to specify `outExt`.

 Arguments may also contain multiple comma-delimited values, each with an optional `NAME=` prefix.
 When an instance name with a named value is typed